bentasker/mod_bgithub_feed/README.md

 - Displaying a basic user profile

 The module includes a number of built in styles, ranging from a basic light or dark template to a chromed implementation.

+A basic demo of the module can be seen at http://demo.bentasker.co.uk/bgithub-feed/default-settings